Dremorsamuel3/Dremor./README.md

 # Dremor.
-This a website about me
+This a website about me and my personal details like my name.
+My profession and generally all about me and my studies, personal life etc